 Communication aids are resources you can use to help get your message across.
 They come in many shapes and sizes and are customised to meet your individual needs.

-Scope provides these resources through the Non-electronic Communication Aid Scheme (NECAS).
-The scheme funds communications aids such as communication boards, community request cards, personal histories, plus many more.
+Scope provides these resources for eligible adults, through the Non-electronic Communication Aid Scheme (NECAS), for free.
+The scheme funds communication aids such as communication boards and books, community request cards, personal histories, activity schedules and many more.

 What is the Non-electronic Communication Aid Scheme?

 NECAS provides a range of non-electronic communication aids to adults who have communication difficulties.
 It aims to help people with a disability to successfully communicate.

 NECAS is a service provided by Scope that is funded by the Department of Human Services (DHS).

 As the NECAS provider, we support you with:

 - Information and advice

 Please read our handout ‘How to Design a Communication Aid’ for things to consider when ordering or making a communication aid.